ajpfahnl/CS152B-Projects/snake.md

  7. Right click on the _snake_ application in the explorer and select _Run as -> 1 Launch Hardware_.
  8. Connect your host computer to the bluetooth device named `RSBT_XXXX`.
 Mine was named `RSBT_681C`.
 See the Nexys-3 Pmod BT2 [demo](https://digilent.com/reference/learn/programmable-logic/tutorials/nexsys-3-pmodbt2-demo/start), specifically how to connect to the module via Bluetooth to your computer if you run into issues.
  9. I'm using _Tera Term_ to interface with serial ports.
 Open two terminals connected to serial ports.
 The port dropdown should be automatically populated with at least two COM numbers, one for serial over bluetooth and one for USB serial.
  10. Typing into the USB serial connection, you should see text echo in both the Bluetooth terminal and USB terminal.
 When typing text in the Bluetooth terminal, you should see text echo in the USB terminal.
+Running [snake](snake_sw/pythonBluetooth.py) (with the appropriate COM port), you can control the game with the joystick.